Aarid696/Start-up-Sequence-Circuit-eBAJA/README.md

 ## 🚀 Future Improvements

+- **Logic for accelerator throttle should be incluted in the code**
 - Integration with real motor controller
 - CAN communication with BMS
 - Hardware PCB implementation
 - Fault diagnostics system
 - Use of ICs/timers instead of Arduino
 - Separate power source for control unit

 ---